LAMMING LAB WEBSITE

 View Dr. Dudley Lamming’s publications on NCBI My Bibliography

 Dr. Lamming’s research focuses on understanding how nutrient-responsive signaling pathways can be harnessed to promote health and longevity.
 One major focus of his research is the regulation of metabolic health and aging by diet.
 His laboratory discovered that low protein diets promote metabolic health—improving blood sugar control and reducing adiposity—in humans and mice, and has identified dietary branched-chain amino acids (BCAA) as key regulators of these effects.
 His team currently studies the mechanisms that mediate these beneficial effects in mice and humans, with the goal of identifying interventions to treat and prevent diabetes and obesity.
 A second major focus of his laboratory is studying how reducing consumption of BCAAs may promote longevity and fitness, with an emphasis on understanding the role of the mechanistic Target of Rapamycin (mTOR), an amino acid- and insulin-responsive protein kinase, in this response.
 A third focus of the laboratory is understanding the biology of mTOR Complex 2 (mTORC2), which is a key effector of PI3K/insulin signaling.
 Finally, the laboratory is studying the ability of geroprotective interventions to treat or prevent Alzheimer’s disease using mouse models.

-The Lamming laboratory is particularly interested in understanding the role played by mTOR complex 2 (mTORC2) in the regulation of glucose homeostasis and longevity.
-Dr. Lamming's research has been supported by the NIH National Institute on Aging, the American Federation for Aging Research (AFAR), and the American Diabetes Association.
+Dr. Lamming's research has been supported by the National Institutes of Health/National Institute on Aging, the U.S. Department of Veterans Affairs, the American Federation for Aging Research (AFAR), the Glenn Foundation for Medical Research, the Wisconsin Partnership Program, the Progeria Research Foundation, and the American Diabetes Association.